neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 MEPWPLLLLFSLCSAGLVLGSEHETRLVAKLFKDYSSVVRPVEDHRQVVEVTVGLQLIQLINVDEVNQIVTTNVRLKQGDMVDLPRPSCVTLGVPLFSHLQNEQWVDYNLKWNPDDYGGVKKIHIPSEKIWRPDLVLYNNADGDFAIVKFTKVLLQYTGHITWTPPAIFKSYCEIIVTHFPFDEQNCSMKLGTWTYDGSVVAINPESDQPDLSNFMESGEWVIKESRGWKHSVTYSCCPDTPYLDITYHFVMQRLPLYFIVNVIIPCLLFSFLTGLVFYLPTDSGEKMTLSISVLLSLTVFLLVIVELIPSTSSAVPLIGKYMLFTMVFVIASIIITVIVINTHHRSPSTHVMPNWVRKVFIDTIPNIMFFSTMKRPSREKQDKKIFTEDIDISDISGKPGPPPMGFHSPLIKHPEVKSAIEGIKYIAETMKSDQESNNAAAEWKYVAMVMDHILLGVFMLVCIIGTLAVFAGRLIELNQQG
 :::

-***Q: How many nucleic acid molecules comprise the gene for the acetylcholine receptor alpha-1 subunit?***

-***Q: How many nucleic acid molecules molecules comprise the mRNA for the acetylcholine receptor alpha-1 subunit?***

-***Q: How does the mRNA sequence relate to the DNA sequence?***

-***Q: How many amino acid molecules comprise the protein for the acetylcholine receptor alpha-1 subunit?***
+The mRNA sequence is a copy of the DNA sequence (with a slight modification of bases).
 Ribosomes in the cell cytoplasm read out mRNA and, based on mRNA sequence, construct a string of amino acid chains that make up the synthesized protein.
 Therefore, genes ultimately "code for" protein structure.

-***Q: How many nucleic acids in a gene are used to determine each AA molecule?***

-***Q: What is the genetic "code" for Methionine?***

 :::{glossary}